Monday, June 9, 2025

 Finally meeting up after all these years of parallel play.

-As long as you can, until your voice goes hoarse
+In the form of an archaic keening, as long as you can, until your voice goes hoarse

 You hear someone else screaming back